ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 	remember that the path of the setup script should contain at most 256 characters.

-	-   If your computer blocks scripts downloaded from the Internet for security reasons, you will need to follow these steps to unblock PowerShell scripts.
+	-   If your computer blocks scripts that are downloaded from the Internet for security reasons, follow these steps to unblock PowerShell scripts.

 1. Right click xxx.ps1 and select **Properties**.